-Device Encryption feature triggers Bitlocker Encryption for the OS volume and fixed Data drive (if found any) out of the box, as end users complete the device initialization through the 1st boot setup experience (OOBE).
+Device Encryption feature triggers Bitlocker Encryption for the OS volume and fixed Data drive (if found any) out of the box, as end-users complete the device initialization through the 1st boot setup experience (OOBE).

-Anomaly to the Device Encryption requirement I discovered…
+An anomaly to the Device Encryption requirement I discovered…

 S0 low power idle sleep state modern standby.

 In reality, I have seen Device Encryption working on the device running Windows 10 version 1803 onwards, without support for Modern Standby.
-(HSTI compliance is still required though!)
+(HSTI compliance is still required, though!)

 Device Encryption settings – Cipher strength and Key Protector

 Device Encryption uses the default Bitlocker settings –

 Used space onlyencryption scheme for speed